hamzas4011/hangman_game/README.md

 # 🍎 Fruits Hangman Game 🎮

-A simple Hangman game built with Python, featuring fruit-related words.
+Guess the fruit, beat the game! 🍎 A simple Python game challenge with only 3 attempts!

+---

 ## 📝 Features
 ✅ Randomly selects a fruit